MarkKhramko/nodester/docs/Router.md

 ## Usage with a Controller

 Let's imagine you created a standard [nodester controller](CoreConcepts.md#controller) named `Articles.controller.js` in the `/src/app/controllers` folder.
-By passing the `controllersPath` prop during router initialization, the controller's methods will be parsed for your convinient use:
+By passing the `controllersPath` prop during router initialization, the controller's methods will be parsed for your convenient use:

 ```js
 const Router = require('nodester/router');